dshanske/MinimalistFlexCP/README.md

 We also tried our best to make the theme as accessible as possible.

+The MinimalistFlex WordPress theme, Copyright Frank419 2024.
+MinimalistFlex is licensed under the terms of GNU General Public License, Version 3.0.

 ## Frequently Asked Quesions

 ### How do I set default featured images?